lahoffm/aclu-bail-reform/src/webscraper/dekalb/README.md

 ```
 python webscraper.py custom 1900-01-01
 ```
 This comand scrapes all records for a custom date.
-The *custom date* must be specified as an argument in *YYYY-MM-DD* format.
+A *custom date* must be specified as an argument in *YYYY-MM-DD* format.
 If there are no records for a specified date, it will respond with `No records found.`

 #### All Records
 ```